redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 # GoTrue Auth

-Redwood makes it easy to add authentication to your Redwood App with an instant, just-add-water [auth generator](/docs/cli-commands#generate-auth) and a growing library of support for popular SPA authentication clients.

-If you've completed the [authentication section](/tutorial/authentication) of The Tutorial, you've seen how you can add the [Netlify Identity Widget](https://github.com/netlify/netlify-identity-widget) to your Redwood app in a matter of minutes.
+If you've completed the [Authentication section](/tutorial/authentication) of The Tutorial, you've seen how you can add the [Netlify Identity Widget](https://github.com/netlify/netlify-identity-widget) to your Redwood app in a matter of minutes.
-But in many cases, we want much more control over our authentication interface and functionality while still maintaining some _ease-of-use_ when it comes to development.
+But what do you do if you want to use Netlify Identity, but ditch the widget?
+There's many cases where we want much more control over our authentication interface and functionality, while still maintaining some _ease-of-use_ when it comes to development.

 Enter [GoTrue-JS](https://github.com/netlify/gotrue-js), a client library for interfacing with Netlify Identity's GoTrue API.